tigron/skeleton-application-api/README.md

 	public function get_openapi_content_type(): string;

-Returns a string that sets the content_type,by default this will be'application/json'.
+Returns a string that sets the content_type, by default this will be'application/json'.
 Can for example be changed to 'application/octet-stream', for a file download.

 	public function get_openapi_component_name(): string;